 Ms. Daley has received numerous professional distinctions over her career.
 She is a former Adjunct Professor at William Mitchell College of Law, where she taught trial advocacy.
-In addition to being honored as a Minnesota Attorney of the Year in 2006 by Minnesota Lawyer magazine, Ms. Daley has been selected for inclusion in Minnesota Super Lawyers every year since 2000, and was named one of the "Top 50 Women Minnesota Super Lawyers" in 2010, 2011, and 2012, and one of the "Top 100 Minnesota Super Lawyers" in 2011 and 2012.
+In addition to being honored as a Minnesota Attorney of the Year in 2006 by Minnesota Lawyer magazine, Ms. Daley has been selected for inclusion in Minnesota Super Lawyers every year since 2000, and was named one of the "Top 50 Women Minnesota Super Lawyers" in 2010-2012 and 2013-2016, and one of the "Top 100 Minnesota Super Lawyers" in 2011 and 2012.
 She was also listed in Best Lawyers in America 2013, and is included in the Minnesotans You Should Know Black Book 2014 in the category of Business Services: PR, Marketing and Lawyers.
 In 1997, she was named one of the Minneapolis Business Journal's "40 Under Forty" honorees.
 In 2002, Ms. Daley was selected as one of only five finalists considered for appointment to the Minnesota Supreme Court.
-Most recently, Ms. Daley was named one of 25 "Women Industry Leaders" by the Minneapolis Business Journal, and was honored with Martindale Hubbell's AV Preeminent Rating; a distinction awarded to less than 5 percent of women lawyers.
+Since 2013, Chambers USA has recognized her as a top ranking lawyer for her work in litigation.
+In 2014 and 2015, Ms. Daley was recognized as a North Star Lawyer by the Minnesota State Bar Association.
+The North Star Lawyers program celebrates the work of members who meet or exceed 50 hours of pro bono service in the prior calendar year.
+Ms. Daley also was named one of 25 "Women Industry Leaders" by the Minneapolis Business Journal in 2011.
+She also is honored with Martindale Hubbell's AV Preeminent Rating; a distinction awarded to less than 5 percent of women lawyers.

 Ms. Daley is active in a number of civic and professional organizations.
 She serves on the Minnesota Federal Practice Committee, the Children's Law Center board, the Advisory Board of Minnesota Women Lawyers, and is a board member of the Minnesota Supreme Court Historical Society.
 She also has held positions with the Civil Jury Instruction Guide Committee (JIG) of the Minnesota District Judges Association, the Advisory Committee on Rules of the Minnesota Board on Judicial Standards, Minnesota Judicial Selection Commission, the Board for MacPhail School of Music, and the Minnesota 4-H Foundation.
 Ms. Daley is a pro bono guardian ad litem in the Guardian Ad Litem Program for the Minnesota Judicial Branch in the Fourth District.